Native AOT deployment

-Publishing your app as native AOT produces an app that is self-contained and that has been ahead-of-time (AOT) compiled to native code.
-Native AOT apps start up very quickly and use less memory.
-Users of the application can run it on a machine that doesn't have the .NET runtime installed.
+Publishing your app as Native AOT produces an app that's self-contained and that has been ahead-of-time (AOT) compiled to native code.
+Native AOT apps have faster startup time and smaller memory footprints.
+These apps can run on machines that don't have the .NET runtime installed.

-The benefit of native AOT is most significant for workloads with a high number of deployed instances, such as cloud infrastructure and hyper-scale services.
-It is currently not supported with ASP.NET Core, but only console apps.
+The benefit of Native AOT is most significant for workloads with a high number of deployed instances, such as cloud infrastructure and hyper-scale services. .NET 8 adds ASP.NET Core support for native AOT.

-The native AOT deployment model uses an ahead of time compiler to compile IL to native code at the time of publish.
-Native AOT apps don't use a Just-In-Time (JIT) compiler when the application runs.
-Native AOT apps can run in restricted environments where a JIT is not allowed.
+The Native AOT deployment model uses an ahead-of-time compiler to compile IL to native code at the time of publish.
+Native AOT apps don't use a just-in-time (JIT) compiler when the application runs.
+Native AOT apps can run in restricted environments where a JIT isn't allowed.
 Native AOT applications target a specific runtime environment, such as Linux x64 or Windows x64, just like publishing a self-contained app.

-Native AOT is supported in .NET 7 but only a limited number of libraries are fully compatible with native AOT in .NET 7.
+Native AOT is targeted towards console-type apps.
+Only a limited number of libraries are fully compatible with Native AOT.

-On Windows, install Visual Studio 2022, including Desktop development with C++ workload.
+Visual Studio 2022, including the Desktop development with C++ workload with all default components.

 <PublishAot>true</PublishAot>to your project file.

-This will enable native AOT compilation during publish.
-It will also enable dynamic code usage analysis during build and editing.
-Prefer placing this setting in the project file to passing it on the command line since it controls behaviors outside publish.
+This property enables Native AOT compilation during publish.
+It also enables dynamic code-usage analysis during build and editing.
+It's preferable to put this setting in the project file rather than passing it on the command line, since it controls behaviors outside publish.

 <PropertyGroup> <PublishAot>true</PublishAot> </PropertyGroup>